 Off Campus Studies:

 MLA students may take elect to participate in the Virginia Tech Landscape Architecture Program's Summer Education Abroad Program or in university exchange programs offering landscape architecture coursework.
-Off-campus coursework will be reflected in the student's individual Program of Study and must receive prior approval from their major professor.
+Off-campus coursework will be reflected in the student's individual Program of Study and must receive prior approval from their major professor and the program chair.